Optimal control of a kinetic model describing social interactions on a graph: Optimal control of the kinetic model with healing

 \subsection{Optimality conditions}

 From now on, we drop the apex $^u$ on the average quantities $\rho_i, \rho_i m_i$ of the controlled problem.
-We now want to find the optimal control $\bar{u}_i^\sigma,\bar{u}_i^\chi$, as done in the previous section.
-Let us then consider the problem with a discretisation in time \( \) We consider again the cost functional aiming at minimising the average weighted by the mass in each node $\rho_i m_i$
+We now want to find the optimal control $\bar{u}_i^\sigma,\bar{u}_i^\chi$, as done in Section~\ref{sec:control}.
+Let us then consider a discretization in time of~\eqref{eq:boltz.fi.c_new} (being $h$ the time step) \( \)